uamuzibora/uamuzibora.org/about/story/index.md

 In 2008, 50,000 people attended a community-based campaign of HIV testing in Western Kenya, linked with the distribution of a preventive care package called [CarePack](http://www.vestergaard-frandsen.com/carepack), and nearly 2,000 people tested positive for HIV.
 The campaign was funded by [Vestergaard Frandsen](http://www.vestergaard-frandsen.com) and implemented in partnership with the [Ministry of Health in Kenya](http://www.publichealth.go.ke).

-> But testing positive for HIV is only the start of a long journey...
+> "Testing positive for HIV is only the start of a long journey"

 There was a need to ensure those who tested HIV positive were followed up and referred to care and support services.
 Back in the UK, we designed an electronic medical record (EMR) that could support follow up and referral of people from testing, to clinic and through the lifelong care and support needed.